linkedin/Liger-Kernel/README.md

 | FusedLinearCrossEntropy         | `liger_kernel.transformers.LigerFusedLinearCrossEntropyLoss`|

 - **RMSNorm**: [RMSNorm](https://arxiv.org/pdf/1910.07467), which normalizes activations using their root mean square, is implemented by fusing the normalization and scaling steps into a single Triton kernel, and achieves ~3X speedup with ~3X peak memory reduction.
+- **LayerNorm**: [LayerNorm](https://arxiv.org/pdf/1607.06450), which normalizes activations across the feature dimension, is implemented by fusing the normalization and scaling steps into a single Triton kernel, and achieves ~2X peak speedup.
 - **RoPE**: [Rotary Positional Embedding](https://arxiv.org/pdf/2104.09864) is implemented by fusing the query and key embedding rotary into a single kernel with inplace replacement, and achieves ~3X speedup with ~3X peak memory reduction.
 - **SwiGLU**: [Swish Gated Linear Units](https://arxiv.org/pdf/2002.05202), given by
 $$\text{SwiGLU}(x)=\text{Swish}_{\beta}(xW+b)\otimes(xV+c)$$